 Checks.
 Checks should be made payable to the "ScholarShare College Savings Plan."
-Personal checks, bank drafts, teller's checks, cashier's checks and checks issued by a financial institution or brokerage firm payable to the Participant or Beneficiary are considered third-party checks and may be endorsed over to the Plan by the Participant or Beneficiary up to \$10,000.
-Each check submitted to the Plan should be accompanied by the appropriate form or information regarding the Account to which the contribution should be applied.
+Personal checks, bank drafts, teller's checks and checks issued by a financial institution or brokerage firm payable to the Participant and endorsed over to the Plan by the Participant are permitted, as are third-party personal checks up to \$10,000 that are endorsed over to the Plan.

 Recurring Contributions.
 You may contribute to your Account by authorizing periodic automated debits from a checking or savings account if your bank is a member of the Automated Clearing House (ACH), subject to certain processing restrictions.
-You can initiate a Recurring Contribution either at the time you open an Account in the Plan or later.
+You can initiate a Recurring Contribution either at the time you open an account in the Plan or later.
 At account opening, simply complete the Recurring Contribution section of the Application.
 After the Account is already open, you can establish a Recurring Contribution by submitting an online or written form, or over the phone (if your bank information has been previously submitted and is on file).
 Your Recurring Contribution can be made on a monthly, quarterly or custom frequency basis.